songpoemHQ/songpoem.github.io/_platforms/marketplace.md

     description: "designed for Gamification, Reward points"
 ---

+### A Digital Marketplace

 A Marketplace is a platform where sellers and buyers meet.
-It can be a physical product or a digital product.
+- It can be a physical product or a digital product.
-It is not always a product but it can be service too.
+- It is not always a *product* but it can be *service* too.
-It can be an e-commerce listing clothes or a hotel listing available rooms on rent or a bus owner listing available seats in the route.
+- It can be an e-commerce listing clothes or a hotel listing available *rooms* on rent or a bus owner listing available *seats* in the route.

 Sometimes it can be 3-way product.
 Lets explain with an example.
 - A customer who orders food.